FlaxEngine/FlaxDocs/manual/get-started/flax-for-ue4-devs/index.md

 In Flax, Scene object is also an Actor so you can access it like any other Actor.
 This means that Scenes can have their own scripts and be transformed like other objects.

+Also, multiple actors can have the same name and you can also move assets whenever you like because Flax uses unique IDs of the objects for tracking.
+This unlocks your development speed.
+We don't want to constrain your development to some ancient-design but to allow you to iterate faster and create beautiful games even easier.

 ## Scripting

 When it comes to game scripting, there is a significant difference between Unreal and Flax.